 NLS is the first hypertext system that became operational, although it was never primarily designed as such.
 The objective was to build a new tool to “augment human intellect”.
 The computer should be used for an interactive dialog with the user.
 Its flexibility and symbolic manipulation capabilities should support human idea processing.
 The interface related aspects will be discussed in 3.1.3 NLS/Augment (p.
 56).
 This section will focus on the hypertext qualities of Nls.

 Nls is implemented on one of the first time-sharing computers, an Sds 940.
-About six terminals were installed by 1968 (cf. Fig. 3.2 on page 57).
+About six terminals were installed by 1968 (cf. Fig. 3.2).
 An Nls process is directed for each terminal, which has access to the same set of files.

 Each file in NLS is highly hierarchically structured.
 It is segmented into statements of limited size, that get an identifier according to its serial location in the text, e.g. 1, 1a, 1a1, 1a2, 1a2a, 1a2b, 1b, 1b1, etc. The identifiers can be hidden.
 And many other commands are provided to change the view.
 For example it is possible to display the outline of a file down to the second level with just 3 lines of text for each statement.